stepJo/mobi-board/README.md

-# Project and tasks management system (trello clone).Build with Laravel and VueJS
+# Project and Task Management System (trello clone).Build with Laravel and VueJS